jvantuyl/sphinx-ditaa/README.md

 ##Instalation

-it has got a setup.py script so just usual 'python setup.py build' and 'install' will suffice.
+it has got a setup.py script so just usual `python setup.py build` and `install` will suffice.